unige-geohealth/accessmod/README.md

 ## Branches
-- `main`: Contains the production-ready code.
-This branch holds the latest stable code.
-Pushing to this branch does not trigger any automated processes.
+- `main`: Contains the production-ready code..
 - `staging`: Used for integrating new features and minor versions.
-Pushing to this branch triggers the build of a Docker image.
-- `release`: Contains stable versions ready for release.
-Pushing to this branch triggers the build of a Docker image, a VirtualBox OVA, and all Electron builds.

 ### Expected Workflow

 1. **Integrate a feature in a dedicated branch.**
 2. **Test the feature.**
 3. **Merge into the `staging` branch.**
-4. **Merge into the `release` branch** (optional).
-5. **Create a version**:
-    - **If on the `release` branch**: All assets will be built.
-    - **If on the `staging` branch**: Only the Docker image will be built.

-### Hot Fixes

-In case of a hot fix, pushing to the `staging` or `release` branches manually will trigger the corresponding actions and overwrite the built version.

 ## Electron